KeisGSmit/5IngredientFoods/README.md

     - Category_name: This will "categorise" the recipes for the filtered searches for what meal type is appropriate (see diagram)
     - type: The will also categorise the recipes for the filter system.
-    - Category_name and type will be a foreign key to the category_name databses and to the Type database
+    - Category_name and type will be a foreign key to the category_name databases and to the Type database
     - Name: will be the name of the recipe
     - instructions and ingredient: these two fields will be in the form of an array of strings.
-By using Java Script I plan to created more input fields in the form.
+By using Java Script I plan to create more input fields in the form.
 For each input field (for the two attributes), that will get pushed into the corresponding array to MongoDB.
         - To get this to appear on the recipe's page, I will filter through each item in the array displaying the ingredients in an `<li></li>` child of an `<ul></ul>` and the instructions in an `<li></li>` that is a child of an `<ol></ol>`
     - Img: this will be a url of a gif or a image of the meal
-    - Finally each databse will have a Primary key autogenerated by MongoDB called "_id"
+    - Finally each database will have a Primary key auto generated by MongoDB called "_id"

 ![ERS Diagram of the database](Readme_sourceFiles/ERS_diagram.png) This is my attempt at trying to draw an ERS diagram of the databases